fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/yum/yum.md

 Like DNF [`yum`](/man/yum.8.html)'s syntax is fairly intuitive with {% include Code/coders.html line1="yum install $package" %} to install a package and {% include Code/coders.html line1="yum remove $package" %} to uninstall it.
 It also has the Apper and GNOME Software graphical front-ends available.
 I would personally rate it at **7/10** for beginner-friendliness.

 ### Customizability
 As yum is a binary package manager its packages cannot be as easily customized as source code packages would be.
 Source code packages can be downloaded though (with the command {% include Code/codeus.html line1="yumdownloader --source $package" %}), modified, rebuilt and installed as described in the DNF section of this post.

+### Development
+Developing packages for yum is the same as developing DNF packages as they are both RPM packages.
+You can use the [method][1] outlined at the *Fedora Wiki* or using the Open Build Service.

 ### Speed
 The output of {% include Code/coders.html line1="time yum reinstall -y vim-common" %} was: